Backpacking Maldives – A Guide to Maldives Local Islands Travel for €35/day

 With its rich biodiversity and vast formations, diving in the Maldives is an activity which should be on the bucket list of all scuba divers, and not just those wealthy enough to afford a stay at lavish resorts or liveaboards.
-Due to the possibility of local island stays, small businesses are flourishing, and it is now perfectly possible to enjoy diving in the Maldives on a low budget.
+Due to the possibility of staying on the Maldives local islands, small businesses are flourishing, and it is now perfectly possible to enjoy diving in the Maldives on a low budget.
 Introducing tourism in the Maldives local islands has made this part of the world more accessible even to budget divers!

 By using the local ferries to get to and around the Maldives local islands and staying at guesthouses, it is perfectly viable to plan a Maldives itinerary which will allow you to experience the islands without breaking the bank!
-We spent an average of €35/ (about $40) day (each) during our 13 days of Maldives low budget travel, which also included diving in the Maldives archipelago.
+We spent an average of €35/ (about $40) day (each) during our 13 days of Maldives low budget travel, by staying on Maldives local islands, a figure which also included diving in the Maldives archipelago.

 Having trouble booking flights to the Maldives?
 Choose Kiwi!